Anirban-Majumder/Flow-Driving/README.md

 # Flow Driving

 Flow Driving is an interactive driving game that uses hand gestures or arrow keys for control.
-The game leverages the power of Three.js for 3D rendering and MediaPipe for hand gesture recognition.
+The game leverages the power of Three.js for 3D rendering and AI models for hand gesture recognition.

 ## Features